Calendars & Schedules

 BA Language Satisfying Courses

-BA Language Satisfying Courses satisfy the Second Language requirement for the Bachelor of Arts degree if completed with a grade of C- or better or P. For further information concerning completion of the Second Language requirement please consult the University of Oregon Catalog and the Orientation Workbook.
+BA Language Satisfying Courses satisfy the Second Language requirement for the Bachelor of Arts degree if completed with a grade of C- or better or P. For further information concerning completion of the Second Language requirement please consult the University of Oregon Catalog.

 Global Education Oregon Course Equivalencies (Study Abroad)